f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 #### REFERENCE
 This table contains information on the literature where the palaeomagnetic data was published.
+Its COLUMNS include

+REFNO (In GPMDB4.6b, it is 4 digit primary key to link AUTHORS, REFERENCE, ROCKUNIT; Here it is 6 digit primary key to link AUTHORS, REFERENCE, ROCKUNIT, and its first 2 digits are always 86, which is named after China's country code 86),

-Its COLUMNS include REFNO, AUTHORS, AUTHORS_cn, YEAR, VOLUME, TITLE, TITLE_cn, REMARKS, VPAGES, JOURNAL, JOURNAL_cn
+AUTHORS, AUTHORS_cn, YEAR, VOLUME,
+TITLE, TITLE_cn, REMARKS, VPAGES, JOURNAL, JOURNAL_cn

 #### TERRANE